ros-navigation/navigation2/nav2_docking/README.md

 `getStagingPose` applies a parameterized translational and rotational offset to the dock pose to obtain the staging pose.

 `getRefinedPose` can be used in two ways.
 1. A blind approach where the returned dock pose will simply be equal to whatever was passed in from the dock database.
 This may work with a reduced success rate on a real robot (due to global localization error), but is useful for initial testing and simulation.
+The `start/stopDetectionProcess` methods would typically do nothing in this case.
 2. The more realistic use case is to use an AR marker, dock pose detection algorithm, etc. The plugin will subscribe to a `geometry_msgs/PoseStamped` topic `detected_dock_pose`.
 This can be used with the `image_proc/TrackMarkerNode` for Apriltags or other custom detectors for your dock.
 It is unlikely the detected pose is actually the pose you want to dock with, so several parameters are supplied to represent your docked pose relative to the detected feature's pose.
+The subscription to `detected_dock_pose` can be managed dynamically (see `subscribe_toggle` parameter).
+Additionally, an external detector process can be triggered via a service call (see `detector_service_name`).
+The `DockingServer` calls `startDetectionProcess()` before `getRefinedPose` (which is called in a loop) and `stopDetectionProcess()` after the docking action concludes (successfully or not).
+This allows plugins to manage resources like GPU usage by only running detection when needed.

 During the docking approach, there are two options for detecting `isDocked`:
 1. We can check the joint states of the wheels if the current has spiked above a set threshold to indicate that the robot has made contact with the dock or other physical object.